-We plan to initiate a Phase 1 clinical trial for DSG3-CAART in 2020, if our planned IND is accepted by the FDA.
+Our IND was accepted in September 2019, and we plan to initiate a Phase 1 clinical trial for DSG3-CAART in 2020.
 DSG3-CAART has only been administered in murine models to date, and such results may not be predictive of the results of our planned clinical trial or any future clinical trials.
-Because DSG3-CAART is the first product candidate that we plan to test in the clinic, we may experience preliminary complications surrounding regulatory acceptance of our planned IND, trial design, protocol establishment and execution, establishing trial protocols, patient recruitment and enrollment, quality and supply of clinical doses, or safety issues.
+Because DSG3-CAART is the first product candidate that we plan to test in the clinic, we may experience preliminary complications surrounding trial design, protocol establishment and execution, establishing trial protocols, patient recruitment and enrollment, quality and supply of clinical doses, or safety issues.
 For example, while the majority of oncology CAR T clinical trials have been conducted with a lymphodepleting or other preconditioning regimen prior to infusion, we do not intend to use pre-infusion lymphodepletion or other preconditioning regimen initially in our planned Phase 1 trial.
 However, we may determine that use of a lymphodepleting or other preconditioning regimen is necessary for our product candidates to be successful, which could result in delays in clinical development and will expose patients to the associated risks.